sblodgett/sblodgett.github.io/_pages/other.md

 ## Talks

+**Oct.
+2019:** Conference on New Directions in Analyzing Text as Data, Stanford University.

+**Apr.
+2019:** Computational Social Science Institute Seminar, University of Massachusetts Amherst.

 **Nov.
 2018:** New Methods in Computational Sociolinguistics, Leiden, Netherlands.

 **June 2018:** Summer Dialect Research Project, Department of Linguistics, University of Massachusetts Amherst.